The Euclidean Space is Evil: Hyperbolic Attribute Editing for Few-shot Image Generation: Method

-where $\oplus_c$ denotes the Möbius addition (details in Appendix A) with fixed sectional curvature of the space, denoted by $c$.
+where $\oplus_c$ denotes the Möbius addition with aforementioned sectional curvature $c$, with details in supplementary material.

-We adopt the following method to achieve generating via perturbation.
-For a given image $x_i$, we first rescale its embedding $z_{\mathbb{D}i}$ to the desired radius $r_\mathbb{D}$.
-Then we sample a random vector from seen categories in $z_{\mathbb{D}j}$ with radius $r_\mathbb{D}$ fixed and take the geodesic between them.
+We adopt the following method to achieve generating via perturbation: For a given image $x_i$, we first rescale its embedding $z_{\mathbb{D}i}$ to the desired radius $r_\mathbb{D}$.
+Then we sample a random vector from seen categories in $z_{\mathbb{D}j}$ with radius $r_\mathbb{D}$ fixed and take the geodesic as the direction of perturbation to generate images.